 - Attorney and legal fees.
 You don’t have to pay us either.
 The court will force the collection agency to pay our fees in the event that you win the lawsuit.

 An injunction is a prohibition that the court lays out.
 The court may prohibit the debt collector from contacting you, your family, or your co-workers again.

 Third Party Damages

 Anyone else who was affected by the debt collector’s behavior may also sue.
 This includes friends, neighbors, family members, and others who you work with.

 Charlotte Bankruptcy Attorneys Can Stop Creditor Harassment

 If you find that you are facing harassing phone calls or letters from your creditors, you are probably in a difficult financial situation and need legal assistance stopping their abusive debt collection techniques, we can help.
 Under the Fair Debt Collection Practices Act, filing for bankruptcy should immediately end all attempts at collection.
 You have rights in this situation and our firm can do everything in our power to protect them.
-There are certain actions that can be taken to stop harassment and actions that the creditors are not legally permitted to make.
+You can take certain actions to stop harassment and actions that the law prohibits creditors to make.

 Creditors are not permitted under this act to instill harassing methods or use derogatory language against you.
-Actions that they are not permitted to take include using threatening terms, demand more money than you owe and calling you repeatedly.
+Actions that the act prohibits them from taking include using threatening terms, demand more money than you owe and calling you repeatedly.
 Filing for bankruptcy will end all collection attempts.
 If you are having a difficult time with collection agencies, please feel free to contact the Law Office of Jack G. Lezman, PLLC to speak with one of our Charlotte bankruptcy attorneys.
 We can help you end the harassment and protect your rights under the FDCPA.